waii-ai/waii-sdk-js/README.md

 - A Promise resolving to a `DescribeQueryResponse object containing the query description details.
 The DescribeQueryResponse object contains the following fields:

-summary (optional): A string representing a summary of the query's purpose or objective.
+- `summary` (optional): A string representing a summary of the query's purpose or objective.

-detailed_steps (optional): An array of strings providing detailed steps or actions performed by the query.
+- `detailed_steps` (optional): An array of strings providing detailed steps or actions performed by the query.

-tables (optional): An array of TableName objects representing the tables involved in the query.
+- `tables` (optional): An array of TableName objects representing the tables involved in the query.
 Each TableName object may contain the following fields:

-table_name (required): The name of the table. schema_name (optional): The name of the schema (if applicable). database_name (optional): The name of the database (if applicable).
+  - `table_name` (required): The name of the table.
+  - `schema_name` (optional): The name of the schema (if applicable).
+  - `database_name` (optional): The name of the database (if applicable).

 Please note that some fields in the DescribeQueryResponse object may be optional, and their presence depends on the information available for the query or the provided search_context.
-The response will provide relevant information and descriptions based on the context of the query.

 ## Semantic Context Module <a name="semantic-context-module"></a>